STUDY JAPANESE ONLINE WITH NATIVES HERE

 Harussame, also called glass noodles, is a type of transparent noodles made from starch and water.
 They are usually sold in dry form, often used in soups, fried dishes or spring rolls.

-The harusame It is usually made with bean sprout starch, potato starch, sweet potato starch, tapioca or canna starch.
-In the case of the Japanese version, it is usually made with potato starch.
+The harusame is usually made with mung bean starch, potato starch, sweet potato starch, tapioca starch, or canna.
+In the case of the Japanese version, it is typically made with potato starch.
 Its name literally means spring rain (春雨).

 Translucent noodles are commonly used to make salads, or as an ingredient in hot pot dishes.
 They are also often used to make Japanese adaptations of Chinese and Korean dishes.
 Another similar alternative is Shirataki.